prophet6250/blowfish-implementation/README.md

 Inside `main.c`, there are two macro definitions, namely `#define PLAINTEXT` and `#define KEY`.
 Edit these values with your own custom plaintext and key values.
 Keep in mind, keysize should not be greater than 56 characters (preferable less than 55).

+# RESOURCES USED
+1. https://morf.lv/introduction-to-data-encryption (basic feistel cipher and then Blowfish using Qt and C++)